-Pesticides might improve crop yield and productivity, but also lead to short-term adverse health effects, as well as chronic adverse effects that can occur after exposure.
-Exposure to certain pesticides, such as paraquat was found to greatly increase the risk of Parkinson's disease among pesticide mixers.
+Pesticides might improve crop yield and productivity and lead to short-term adverse health effects and chronic adverse effects that can occur after exposure.
+For example, exposure to certain pesticides, such as paraquat, greatly increased the risk of Parkinson's disease among pesticide mixers.

 While herbicides like paraquat can help prevent weed and grass growth, they can also cause dangerous health problems when agricultural workers are exposed to them.
 In some cases, exposure happens because employees are not provided with the proper safety equipment, like goggles, gloves, helmets, or bodysuits.
 Sometimes this equipment is damaged or defective, putting workers who mix, load, or apply paraquat-based products at greater risk of exposure.

 It's been determined by the Environmental Protection Agency that the primary exposure occurs during the mixing, loading, and application process.
-The agency also suggested that the risk of exposure is additionally possible for those who are in close proximity to paraquat at the time of mixing and/or application.
+However, the agency also suggested that the risk of exposure is also possible for those in close proximity to paraquat when mixing and/or applying.